joeyjoey1234/docker-rfactor2/README.md

 **Work in progress.
 Please test, Clean up is needed, and is in progress.**
 ![alt text](docker_rfactor2_diagram.png "Diagram")

-Install the eggie in your pterodactyl server
+Install the eggie in your pterodactyl server \n
-Server needs atleast 4 ports.
+Server needs atleast 4 ports. \n

 EXPOSE 22  *in egg as Variable*
 EXPOSE 54297 *Static* You have to get this to open.